Troll doll: Film

-In that same year, a direct-to-video sing-along special was released titled The Trollies Radio Show, with puppet trolls singing somewhat dated hits such as "Kokomo", "Woolly Bully", and "Do Wah Diddy", as well as some original songs.
+A direct-to-video sing-along special was released in 1992 titled The Trollies Radio Show, with puppet trolls singing songs such as "Kokomo", "Woolly Bully", and "Do Wah Diddy", as well as some original songs.

-Also in the same year, GoodTimes Entertainment released a direct-to-video sing along series Treehouse Trolls.
-The two videos were Treehouse Trolls Forest of Fun and Wonder and Treehouse Trolls Birthday Day.
+GoodTimes Entertainment also released a direct-to-video sing along series Treehouse Trolls in 1992.
+The two videos in the series were Treehouse Trolls Forest of Fun and Wonder and Treehouse Trolls Birthday Day.

 In 2016, following DreamWorks’ purchase of the troll property, they produced Trolls, an animated musical comedy film based on the Troll dolls.
 The film was released on November 4, 2016.
 It was directed by Mike Mitchell and co-directed by Walt Dohrn, with Anna Kendrick and Justin Timberlake providing the voices of Poppy and Branch.
 A sequel, Trolls World Tour, was scheduled for theatrical release on April 10, 2020, in North America.
 The film was originally planned to be released theatrically in the United States on this day, but the film was released simultaneously in drive-in theaters, as regular movie theaters closed due to the restrictions caused by the COVID-19 pandemic, and through Premium VOD in the United States, Canada, United Kingdom, South Korea and Italy.
 This affected the number of projections and the box office performance of the film.
 As the pandemic receded, the film was released back in regular movie theaters.
 Another sequel, Trolls Band Together was released exclusively in theaters on November 17, 2023.